joethi/Detect_AIgen_Text/README.md

 **Data Cleaning:** Data cleaning and preprocessing are essential to ensure high-quality input data.
 The Jupyter notebook "Scripts/clean_data_AIgen_hmnwrttn_text.ipynb" is dedicated to this task, which includes removing unnecessary columns, handling missing values, and preparing the text for analysis.

 **Model Fine-Tuning:** After cleaning the data and understanding its structure, we proceed to fine-tune a BERT model specifically for the task of detecting AI-generated text in the notebook "Scripts/Fine_tune_hfc_detect_AIgen_text.ipynb".
+This work is currently in progress.

 The ultimate goal is to develop a robust model that can accurately differentiate between human-written and AI-generated content.